navidrome/website/content/en/docs/usage/admin/cli.md

 navidrome artwork explain [<kind>] <id> [--live]
 ```

-The item can be given three ways: a bare id, a full artwork id such as `al-<id>`, or an explicit
+You can name the item three ways.
+Use a bare id, a full artwork id such as `al-<id>`, or a
 `<kind> <id>` pair.
-With a bare id Navidrome looks the id up to find its kind, so the `<kind>` prefix
+For a bare id, Navidrome looks up the kind itself, so artists, albums,
-is optional for artists, albums, playlists, radios, and media files.
-Disc artwork has no table to
+playlists, radios, and media files don't need `<kind>`.
+Discs have no table to look up, so a disc
-look up, so a disc still needs its kind (see the disc example below).
+always needs its kind.
+The disc example is further down.

-Prints the item's stored artwork state, its queue row, the configuration that governs it, and the
+The output has the item's stored artwork state, its queue row, the settings that decide its artwork,
-walk of the priority chain — which candidate won, and why each one above it lost.
+and the priority chain.
+The chain shows which candidate won and why each one above it lost.

-By default the chain is the one the server **recorded** the last time it resolved the item, so it
+By default, `explain` prints the chain the server recorded the last time it resolved the item.
+That
-shows what actually happened, and no lookups are repeated.
-The header says when it was recorded.
+is what really happened, and reading it costs no new lookups.
+The header shows when it was recorded.
-With `--live`, `explain` walks the chain again right now instead, and the header reads
+`--live` walks the chain again right now, and the header reads `Chain (walked now)`.
+Discs have no
-`Chain (walked now)`.
-Disc artwork keeps no stored state, so a disc is always walked now.
+stored state, so `explain` always walks a disc's chain on the spot.

 ```
 Item